 As with any major purchase, it’s always a good idea to shop around and compare options and prices.
 Many companies offer vehicle service contracts, and most have several plans that cover different repairs.
 When we reviewed extended warranty providers, these stood out.
 We encourage you to request quotes from a few companies before making a choice.

 Endurance has been in business for 15 years.
 It offers six plans that provide different levels of coverage, terms up to 8 years, and a 30-day money-back guarantee.
-Each plan includes one year of Endurance Elite Membership that provides rewards, roadside assistance, and other benefits.
-Once the initial Elite Membership has expired, customers can decide whether to extend it.
+Each plan includes one year of Endurance Elite Benefits that provides rewards, roadside assistance, and other benefits.
+Once the initial Elite Benefits has expired, customers can decide whether to extend it.

 Members can file claims online or over the phone.
 Endurance directly administers its warranty plans, which means customers deal with the company at all times, not an administrator or liaison.
 That can simplify the process of filing a claim and eliminate confusion.
 Endurance also offers identity protection tools and up to two repair or replacement tires each year.

 CARCHEX has been in business for over 20 years and has earned an A+ rating from the Better Business Bureau.
 The company is known for its No-Haggle, Low-Price, Everyday Guarantee™ and its commitment to clearly explaining its coverage options and pricing without pressuring vehicle owners to buy.

 CARCHEX offers more than 20 warranty plans that are broken down into five tiers of coverage, with each tier including multiple plans.
 The longest plan term available is 10 years.
 The company offers a 30-day money-back guarantee.